eosnewmedia/TransformerBundle/README.md

 The parameter array you give to the transform method is a simple array of key-value-pairs.
 The key must be always the same as the property of the needed object and the configuration key.

+# reverseTransform
+With this Method, you're in a position to transform back your object to a stdClass, JSON-String or array.

+Simply call the Transformer-Service and then

+    $transformer->reverseTransform($object, $config, $type)

+I think, object and config are clearly...

+The type have to be a string.
+Possible values are:

+  - array
+  - string
+  - json (same result as string)
+  - object

 ## Questions?
 Write an email to "marien@eosnewmedia.de"!